 Into the Night In the Middle of Nowhere

-Every year for the past dozen years I have gone to a place in Southern New Hampshire, in August and photographed the night.
-Beginning around 10pm the stars appear: thousands of them- a sight so enchanting I stand there in silent awe.
+For over a dozen years I have gone to a place in Southern New Hampshire, in August and photographed the night.
+Beginning around 10pm the stars appeared: thousands of them- a sight so enchanting I stand there in silent awe.
 These are long exposures, 45 minutes to an hour and strange things happen: mists come and cover the lens, stars streak and moons rise and fall.
 No ambient light intrudes other than my flashlight or the occasional house lights.
-Using a flashlight, I record myself again and again in the midst of this dark mysterious space.
-In this still whispering night in the middle of nowhere, my camera reveals a world invisible to my eyes.
-I use film, scanned and optimized for color and contrast but otherwise unmanipulated by the computer.
+More recently I've gone to the Southwest where the night sky is too brilliant to imagine.
+Amoung the great rocks and giant saguaros, another kind of magic takes hold and once more, my handheld flash lights shape the image.